 Webster's Unabridged Dictionary - Letter P - Page 73

-Plane (a.)
+Plane (v. t.)
 To efface or remove.

 Plane (v. t.)
 Figuratively, to make plain or smooth.
 [R.]